In-patient luxury rehab center in Thailand

 1. Cognitive behavioral therapy

-Patients also learn coping skills to handle symptoms of BDD, such as mirror checking, excessive use of medical services, and seeking reassurance.
+Patients additionally learn coping skills to handle symptoms of BDD, such as mirror checking, excessive use of medical services, and seeking reassurance.

-Since many people with BDD develop anxiety, especially social anxiety disorder, the therapist may also work with the patient on improving social skills and interpersonal interactions.
+Since numerous people with BDD develop anxiety, especially social anxiety disorder, the therapist works with the patient on improving social skills and interpersonal interactions.

 2. Selective serotonin reuptake inhibitors (SSRIs)